colebaril/Website/content/cookbook/index.en.md

 > **Note: this is a work in progress.**

-While the recipes are also available on the website directly (click [here](https://colebaril.ca/categories/cooking/)), this PDF document is easily searchable, downloadable and editable.
+While the recipes are also available on the website directly (click [here](https://colebaril.ca/categories/cooking/)), this PDF document is easily searchable, downloadable, printable and editable.
 The Table of Contents is interactive: click on sections to jump to them.

 <iframe src = "Cookbook.pdf" height="3000"  width=125%></iframe>